fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

 The higher the threshold is set, the stricter the filtering procedure is.
 A value for the threshold that provides good results is `THRESH = 0.1`.
 This ensures we do not loose too many true car images.
 The choice of an appropriate threshold remains subjective, so do as you feel just.

-The COLAB notebook that uses the function `is_car_acc_prob` to filter the dataset is available in the [github repository](https://github.com/fabianmax/car-classification/blob/master/notebooks/prefilter.ipynb).
+The Colab notebook that uses the function `is_car_acc_prob` to filter the dataset is available in the [github repository](https://github.com/fabianmax/car-classification/blob/master/notebooks/prefilter.ipynb).

 While tuning the prefiltering procedure, we observed the following:

 * Many of the car images with light backgrounds were classified as "beach wagons".
 We thus decided to also consider the "beach wagon" class in imagenet as one of the `CAR_CLASSES`.
-* Images showing the front of a car is often assigned a high probability of "grille", which is the grating at the front of a car used for cooling.
+* Images showing the front of a car are often assigned a high probability of "grille", which is the grating at the front of a car used for cooling.
 This assignment is correct but leads the procedure shown above to not consider certain car images as cars since we did not include "grille" in the `CAR_CLASSES`.
 This problem results in the trade off of either leaving a lot of close up images of car grilles in the dataset or filtering out a number of car images.
 We opted for the second approach since it yields a cleaner car dataset.

 After prefiltering the images using the suggested procedure, 53'738 of originally 64'467 remain in the dataset.

 ##### Data Overview

 The prefiltered dataset contains images from 323 car models.
 We decided to reduce our attention to the top 300 most frequent classes in the dataset.
 This makes sense, since some of the least frequent classes have less than 10 representatives and can thus not be reasonably split into a train, validation and test set.
 Reducing the dataset to images in the top 300 classes leaves us with a dataset containing 53'536 labelled images.
-The class counts are distributed as follows:
+The class occurrences are distributed as follows:

 <center><img src="histogram.png" title="Class count histogram" style="zoom:48%;" /></center>